 Are you interested in a research stay at the University of Stuttgart?
-To make you feel right at home quickly and so can concentrate fully on your research without having to hurdle bureaucratic obstacles, the University is currently setting up a Welcome Center as part of its internationalization strategy.
+To make you feel right at home quickly and so can concentrate fully on your research without having to hurdle bureaucratic obstacles, the University has set up a Welcome Center for international scholars as part of its internationalization strategy.
 This is where we will support you from planning your stay to adding you to our alumni contact roster at the completion of your project.
-More here about our services.

 More information on the Alexander von Humboldt Foundation.